 The counters do not record cyclists or other forms of non-motorised traffic.

-A spreadsheet showing traffic volumes on Hastings streets is available through the 'related documents' section at the bottom of this page.
+A spreadsheet showing traffic volumes on Hastings streets is available through the 'related documents'.

 To search for a particular street select 'Ctrl' + 'F' (control find) at the same time.
 That will bring up a search box at the top of the page.
 Type in the street name and select enter.